byronwall/excel-vba-book/book/03.1 Worksheet/03-02 creating and removing Worksheets.md

 ## creating and managing Worksheets

 This section will focus on how to create a Worksheet and get a reference to new Worksheets.
-In addiiton to that, it will discuss managing Worksheets, inclduign rearranging and deleting them.
+In addition to that, it will discuss managing Worksheets, including rearranging and deleting them.

 ### creating a Worksheet

-TODO: add this content, focus on how to get a refernece to the newly created sheet, also focus on how to control where the new sheet is place
+TODO: add this content, focus on how to get a reference to the newly created sheet, also focus on how to control where the new sheet is place

 TODO: also include a section about how to Copy an existing Worksheet